-CRPD was adopted on December 13, 2006, at the United Nations Headquarters in New York, and was opened for signature on March 30.
-2007.
+CRPD was adopted on December 13, 2006, at the United Nations Headquarters in New York, and was opened for signature on March 30, 2007.

-CRPD calls involuntary treatment a form of "torture," a position which is not consistent with the widespread acceptance and use of forced psychiatric interventions in the US.
+The UN convention has now been signed by 187 countries worldwide, and ratified (made legally binding) by 177.
+To find out if your country ratified this treaty, view: mindfreedom. org/CRPD-ratified form of "torture," a position which is not consistent with the widespread acceptance and use of forced psychiatric interventions in the US.